belle2/basf2/analysis/doc/FullEventInterpretation.rst

   :width: 900
   :align: left

-  Visualization of the workflow concept of FEI training running on grid.
+  Visualization of the workflow concept of FEI training running on the grid.

 Starting with stage -1, at first the ``FEIAnalysisSummaryTask`` spawns several instances of ``FEIAnalysisTask``, which are created for each line in the dataset list, assuming that one line is one dataset.
 By this task, a cycle of four steps is started, containing ``FEIAnalysisSummaryTask`` at the beginning, followed by ``MergeOutputsTask``, ``FEITrainingTask`` and ``PrepareInputsTask``.
 As soon as ``FEIAnalysisSummaryTask`` is reached again, the stage number is increased by 1.
 This cycle is repeated until stage 5 is reached.
 Then, for stage 6, the workflow ends with ``FEITrainingTask``.